-At Pittsburgh Light-up Night, the life-sized Nativity is available for viewing at the USX Tower Plaza on Grant Street, and has 20 statues including detailed animals.
+At Pittsburgh Light-up Night, the life-sized nativity scene is available for viewing at the USX Tower Plaza on Grant Street, and has 20 statues including detailed animals.
 There is no cost for visiting the gorgeous nativity and photos are encouraged.

 Peoples Gas Holiday Market

-Designed to look and feel like a traditional outdoor German Market, the Peoples Gas Holiday Market in Market Square offers one-of-a-kind gifts and German wares.
+Designed to look and feel like a traditional outdoor German Christmas Markets, the Peoples Gas Holiday Market in Market Square offers one-of-a-kind gifts and German wares.
 Local artists and musical groups add to the holiday fun on the performance stage.

 Kennywood Park’s Holiday Lights

-Bundle up and get ready for over one million twinkling lights at Kennywood Park’s Holiday Lights!
+Bundle up and get ready for nearly two million twinkling lights at Kennywood Park’s Holiday Lights!
 Families can walk around the park at night listening to local choirs sing Christmas carols or hop on the Gingerbread Express for a beautiful view of the park.